FabianHagmann/LMAA/README.md

 ## 3. More information

-LMAA was developed as a part of the thesis *Large language models in computer science education: Collecting and analysing LLM performance for introductory programming courses* at TU Wien Informatics by Fabian Hagmann.
+LMAA was developed as a part of the thesis *Application of generative AI in introductory programming courses* at TU Wien Informatics by Fabian Hagmann.